dongqi-DQ/GEO4PALM/README.md

 Configuration file examples are given in `JOBS/Chch_online/INPUT/` and  `JOBS/Berlin_DLR/INPUT/`

 #### Water temperature
-If `"online"` is used for `sst`, the water temperature is derived from GHRSST Level 4 MUR product downloaded via NASA Earthdata.
+If `"online"` is used for `water`, the water temperature is derived from GHRSST Level 4 MUR product downloaded via NASA Earthdata.
 The SST at the nearest grid point will be used for water temperature.
 The day of the year is derived from `origin_time` in the configuration file.
 The location to take SST data depends on `centlat` and `centlon` in the namelist.

 Users can provide a prescribed water temperature using `water_temperature` in `[settings]` for each simulation domain or provide a spatial tif file with water temperature for water bodies.